onknows/cookbook-openshift3/upgrade-process.md

 It gives you the time/opportunity to update any references from the previous list accordingly with the new environment.

-Example from an upgrade from 1.5 to 3.6
+Example after a schedulable upgrade from 1.5 to 3.6 you would like to update the following variables

 ```json
   "override_attributes": {